dcgerard/hose_paper/README.md

 Adaptive Higher-order Spectral Estimators
 =========================================

-These are edits for Gerard and Hoff (2015).
+This repo contains edits for Gerard and Hoff (2015).
 The arXiv version can be found [here](https://arxiv.org/abs/1505.02114).

+This repo also contains the code to reproduce the results of Gerard and Hoff (2015) [here](https://github.com/dcgerard/hose_paper/tree/master/reproduce_sure).

 References
 ==========